mnadjit/notes/tech⚙️/education🎓/courses📓/AWS_Solution_Arch_Assoc_SAA-C03/Udemy/09_Block_and_File_Storage.md

 	- provides a POSIX-compliant file system interface

-FSx can be accessed from on-premises systems via VPN
+FSx can be accessed from on-premises systems via VPN **FSx for Lustre can be used to interact with S3 objects as files - so does EFS**

 # Storage Gateway
 #storage_gateway
 provides a virtual on-premises file server